asanzmart/Sample-AI-Project-for-Building-AI/README.md

 ## Data sources and AI methods
-Data will come from the historical data base of the HD Ticketing system.
-A collection of closed tickets that have a final categorization from the HD team will be used as Train Data and a selection of tickets prior to be solved will be selected as test data.
+Data will come from the historical data base of the HD ticketing system.
+A collection of closed tickets that have a final categorization from the HD team will be used as train data and a selection of tickets prior to be solved will be selected as test data.
 Comparation of Deskbot categorization versus HD final categorization will measure the level of precision of the Deskbot and will input optimization process.

 Algoritms considered to be used:
    * Bayesian classification to select the worlds that are Relevant/non-Relevant in the text